 I’m not sure whether I can still come on my planned holiday?

 If you live in an area where travel is restricted due to a local or national lockdown; if you have been told that you must self-isolate or if you test positive for Covid-19 then you must not travel.

 As Wales is now at level 4 (lockdown) travel into the country for the purpose of a holiday is not permitted.

 What are my options if Covid-related restrictions affect my holiday?

 If Covid-related legal restrictions affect your planned holiday the following options are available:

 - We can transfer your booking to alternative dates; there will be no transfer fee.

 - We can amend your booking to ensure that it complies with Welsh Covid regulations (for example to reduce the number of guests to ensure the booking is made up of one household or ‘bubble’)

-If neither of the above options are suitable we will liaise with the property owner to facilitate a refund of monies already paid*
+- If neither of the above options is suitable we will liaise with the property owner to facilitate a refund of monies already paid*

 What are my options if I no longer wish to travel?